-The Fitbit Charge 5 is now available for pre-order through Fitbit and several third-party retailers.
+The Fitbit Charge 5 is now available through Fitbit and several third-party retailers.
 According to the company, Fitbit hasn’t said when the watch will go on sale, but it will be sometime within autumn.
 Because Fitbit is headquartered in the United States, we anticipate it to begin delivering between September and November 2021.

 Fitbit allowed itself some leeway in case of delay caused by a worldwide semiconductor scarcity and logistical issues.
 Which was, of course, induced by the coronavirus epidemic.